kahxuan/course_planner/README.md

 # Course Planner

-Students often struggle with course planning given that some units are only offered in selected semester.

 This application guides students on planning their course structure by generating a personalised course map based on the student's intake, specialisation and units completed.
+This overcomes the struggle in course planning given that some units are only offered in selected semester.
 Currently, this course planner is only available for Monash University Malaysia computer science units.

 Try it out at: https://getcoursemap.herokuapp.com/